 Being a TV critic may be a dream job for you if you’re a huge TV fan.

-I mean, what’s better than being able to watch your favorite TV shows and share your opinions with the world?
+I mean, what could be better than being able to watch your favorite TV shows and share your opinions with the world?

-The skillset needed is quite basic: a good grasp of the written language, an eye for detail, great note-taking ability, good memory, and a keen sense of seeing subtle cues that showrunners, directors, and writers may add into their shows.
+The skillset needed is quite basic: a good grasp of the written language, an eye for detail, great note-taking ability, good memory, and a keen sense of seeing subtle cues that showrunners, directors, and writers may add into their shows (often called “easter eggs”).

 However, actually getting hired as a critic isn’t that easy.
-Competition for available critic jobs is fierce, especially if you’re trying to break into the job market.
+Competition for available jobs for critics is fierce, especially if you’re just starting to break into the job market.

 The best advice here is to do it yourself!